SimonClarke9/patterns/projects/aws-s3-data-platform/readme.md

 # Data Platform Using AWS #

 ## Summary ##
 Use AWS Cloud to build a Data Platform.
-In this Data Platform we want to manage streaming data like Clicks (structured data), batched Sales (structured data), and Unstructured data like product images.
+In this Data Platform we want to manage structured data, semi-structured data, and Unstructured data.
+I have split this project into:
+- Summary
+- Architecture
+- Data Governance
+- Data Pipelines

-## Assumptions ##
+### Assumptions ###
 | Question | Assumtion |
 | :--- | :---|
 | What data is to be ingested | Let's assume Structured data will be CSV or JSON (excluding XML for this project to keep document types as simple list). <br> Unstructured Data will be images, binary files, text files |
 | How often does data need to be ingested |  For Steaming Data, assume 15 minutes latency. <br> For Batch collection, assume 1hr intervals |

-# Architecture #
+## Architecture ##
 <detials>
 <summary>Explain  with  top level diagram the Tools to be used.</summary>
 '''python